Cherreads

 Both magical and production costs are minimal."

-The wizard wasn't worried that someone might recognize the runes.
+Severus was not worried that someone might recognize the runes.

-The "concealment" rune completely hid their presence.
+The concealment rune completely hid their presence.

-In their place appeared entirely random symbols.
+In their place appeared random symbols.

-And if anyone tried to "hack" the artifact, it would simply self-destruct.
+And if anyone tried to hack the artifact, it would simply self-destruct.

 At first, the tomb raider thought it was some powerful artifact.